How to Build a Deck

 - Build the upper and lower stair runs in place with decking planks for treads (and toe kicks if desired).

-- Secure the bottom of the stringers to the concrete landing pad by attaching cleats between the stringers, and securing them to the pad with anchor bolts.
+- Secure the bottom of the stringers to the concrete landing pad.
+Attach cleats between the stringers and secure them to the pad with anchor bolts.

 - Calculate the staircase railing post locations, notch posts and attach to the outside of the stringers.

-- Install the staircase railings and balusters according to the method from Step 13.
+- Install the staircase railings and balusters, following the method from Step 13.

 - The two posts at the bottom end of the upper stair run should be longer than other posts because they also serve as posts for adjoining railings – this will save the time and cost of installing two additional posts.

-Learning how to build a deck, whether a relatively simply ground-level platform or a more complex raised deck with rails and a staircase, requires a command of basic carpentry and a commitment of time and resources.
+Learning how to build a deck, whether a ground-level deck or a more complex raised deck with rails and a staircase, requires a command of basic carpentry and a commitment of time and resources.
 Once completed, a deck adds value to your home and helps you enjoy the outdoors in greater comfort.